-Use this as a set of guidelines to get your microgreens program up and running.
-For additional information about year-round microgreens production, refer to the resources listed below.
-Produced efficiently and marketed with a dash of flair, microgreens can elevate your operation to a whole new level.
+We wrote this set of guidelines to help you get your microgreens program up and running.
+For additional information about year-round microgreens production, refer to our Microgreens Library.
+When produced efficiently and marketed with a dash of flair, microgreens can elevate your operation to a whole new level.

 - Johnny's Microgreens Brochure Printable 4-pp PDF